bognikol/aflonstack/README.md

 ## Structure of Repository & Build Instructions

-This repository contains three inter-dependent npm projects: aflon, aflon-studio and aflon-bootstrap.
+This repository contains three interdependent npm projects: aflon, aflon-studio and aflon-bootstrap.
 All projects are located in ./projects directory.

 This repository uses [rush](https://rushjs.io/) as a multiproject manager for npm projects.
 Rush manages dependecies of projects in unified way, track changes and builds projects in coordinated way.
 Before installing rush, you need [NodeJS](https://nodejs.org/en/) installed.
 Install rush by running following command in your terminal:
 ```